aryoda/tryCatchLog/README.md

 ## Tutorial slides for condition handling with standard R and `tryCatchLog`

-You can read tutorial slide deck here:
+You can find a tutorial slide deck here:

 https://aryoda.github.io/tutorials/tryCatchLog/tryCatchLog-intro.html

-It is a single self-contained HTML file (made with revealjs, see https://revealjs.com) so you can download it easily.
+It is a single self-contained HTML file (made with revealjs, see https://revealjs.com) so you can save it locally to read it offline.

 If you have installed the vignette of the package on your local computer you can also read the tutorial offline via